zhousongh/HiPM/README.md

 | ----- | ----------------- | --------------- |
 | HiPM  | $0.0117\pm0.0001$ | $5.238\pm0.199$ |

-We used a 10-folds validation with scaffold splitting, and reported the mean and standard deviation of AUC or MAE values.
-For methodology and random-split results, please refer to the paper for more details.
+We randomly selected three seeds for each experiment with scaffold splitting, then reported the mean and standard deviation of AUC or MAE values.
+For methodology, please refer to the paper for more details.